Szaitan/szaitan/README.md

 ## Hi everyone, I'm Michał Krepiniewicz👋

-* On daily basis I'm civils project manager who found interest in programming.
+* On daily basis I'm civils project manager working in Poland who found interest in programming.
 * 😄 My journey with programming started in 2022 with Python and remains till today,
 * ⚡ I learned CI/CD, Docker, Go in this year (2024),
 * 📫 Here is my Linekdin: https://www.linkedin.com/in/micha%C5%82-krepiniewicz-b21161178/